 Let’s circle back to harmful ingredients for a second.

 To understand what isn’t toxic, we first have to see what is.
 So, what is a toxic substance?

 The U.S. Environmental Protection Agency defines toxic as any substance that may be harmful to the environment or hazardous to your health if inhaled, ingested, or absorbed through the skin.
 A few examples of the most common toxic substances are below:

 - Sodium lauryl sulfate (SLS) / Sodium laureth sulfate (SLES).

 Many of these can cause cancers, internal organ disruption, infertility, and even... death.
 So, the big question on everyone’s minds is why are these even allowed?

-According to the FDA, “it’s against the law for a cosmetic to contain any ingredient that makes the product harmful when consumers use it according to directions on the label, or in the customary or expected way.”
-In layman's terms, as long as there are clear directions on how to use the product to avoid excess danger, it's ok.
+According to the FDA, “It’s against the law for a cosmetic to contain any ingredient that makes the product harmful when consumers use it according to directions on the label, or in the customary or expected way.”
+In layman's terms, as long as there are clear directions on how to use the product to avoid excess danger, it's okay.
 Right?

 The next time that you pick up your skincare products, check to see if any of these are listed.
 I’ll bet you, they are.

 Bottom Line: The ingredients used within natural skincare aren’t artificial, and don’t contain the toxic substances listed above.
 What you see is what you get, and while it may not always have the prettiest scent or the most exotic colors, it can deliver amazing results without the risk.